nodejs/node/doc/api/fs.md

 The numeric identifier of the device containing the file.

+*Note*: The `number` version is unreliable as values often overflow.

 ### stats.ino

 * {number|bigint}

 The file system specific "Inode" number for the file.

-*Note*: The `number` version is unreliable on Windows as values often overflow.
+*Note*: The `number` version is unreliable as values often overflow.

 ### stats.mode